Data-cat750/analytics-portfolio/Cyclistic/Readme.md

 # **Summary of Analysis**
 The analysis of Cyclistic's bike-share usage revealed several key insights into the behavior of casual riders versus annual members:

 Ride Duration: On average, casual riders tend to have longer rides than annual members.
-Casual riders record an average of 22 minutes per ride, double the 11 minutes per ride of members.
+Casual riders record an average of 22.1 minutes per ride, almost double the 11.7 minutes per ride of members.
 This suggests that casual riders may be using the bikes for leisure, while members may be more focused on commuting or short-term usage.

 Ride Frequency and Timing:
 Casual riders tend to use bikes more frequently on weekends, which aligns with the idea that they are more likely to use the bikes for recreational purposes.